Arbery killers get life in prison; no parole for father, son - NewsBreak

 “He believed it was going to exonerate him,” the prosecutor said.

+Greg McMichael’s lawyer, Laura Hogue, said her client has health problems and acknowledged he likely won’t ever get out of prison.
+But he said granting him a chance at parole would show he didn’t intend Arbery to die, never pulling his gun until his son fired his shotgun.

+“Greg McMichael did not leave his home that day hoping to kill,” Hogue told the judge.
+“He did not view his son firing that shotgun with anything other than fear and sadness.
+What this jury found was this was an unintentional act.”

-The McMichaels' defense attorneys argued that their clients deserved the possibility of parole because the killing was an unplanned, unintentional act.
-Bryan's lawyer said he showed remorse and cooperated with police, turning over the cellphone video of the shooting to help them get to the truth.
+Bryan’s lawyer said he should get a chance at parole because he showed remorse and cooperated with police, turning over the cellphone video of the shooting to help them get to the truth.

 “Mr. Bryan isn’t the one who brought a gun,” Kevin Gough said.
 “He was unarmed.
 And I think that reflects his intentions.”